Skip to main content

 What is Alpha 1 Antitrypsin Deficiency?

 Alpha 1 is the common name for a genetic condition called Alpha 1 Antitrypsin Deficiency.
-If you have Alpha 1, your body is unable to produce a protein known as Alpha 1 Antitrypsin, or AAT for short.
-This protein plays an important role in protecting your lungs from damage due to excessive inflammation.
-Without this protein present in your blood, your lungs may weaken over time and place you at a higher risk for developing serious diseases, such as early-onset emphysema often misdiagnosed as chronic obstructive pulmonary disease (COPD).
+If a person has Alpha 1, the body is unable to produce a protein known as Alpha 1 Antitrypsin, or AAT for short.
+This protein plays an important role in protecting the lungs from damage due to excessive inflammation.
+Without this protein present in the blood, the lungs may weaken over time and place the person at a higher risk for developing serious diseases, such as early-onset emphysema often misdiagnosed as chronic obstructive pulmonary disease (COPD).
 An abnormal amount of AAT in the liver can also cause liver disease.
+In some rare cases, AAT can also cause a skin disease called panniculitis, which results in painful, red nodules on the skin.
+The effect AAT deficiency has on a person’s lifespan can depend on several factors, including how quickly a person is diagnosed, how quickly the condition is progressing, and the extent organs are damaged at the time of diagnosis.

 • 1 in 1,500 - 3,500